When American Jewish communities stepped up for Ukrainian and Afghan refugees, they were not inventing a new moral language.

 The most important national institution here is HIAS.

 Founded in the late nineteenth century to help Jewish migrants, HIAS now works with refugees and asylum seekers of many backgrounds while openly grounding that work in Jewish history and values.
-Its current U.S. pages show how broad that work has become: resettlement support, legal services, community mental health, employment help, advocacy, and volunteer engagement across a wide network of local partners.
+Its U.S. pages show how broad that work has become: resettlement support, legal services, community mental health, employment help, advocacy, and volunteer engagement across a wide network of local partners.

 That continuity matters.
 The same communal memory that once treated Jews as the newcomers now helps explain why so many Jewish organizations see refugee support as a core Jewish responsibility rather than an optional extra.